-All this to say that WhatsApp has had to get into serious damage control mode to stem the tide of users jumping ship.
 At the time of the initial announcement, WhatsApp took to Twitter to debunk rumors and clarify exactly what was being shared with Facebook.
 In India, where WhatsApp has over 340 million users, the app took to front-page newspaper advertisements to explain exactly what data is being shared.

 Which brings us to the question, exactly what data is being shared between WhatsApp and Facebook under the former’s new policy?
 Moreover, is there anything to be concerned about for the average Joe?
-Let’s take a look at the state of WhatsApp privacy and what data is collects on its users.
+Let’s take a look at the state of WhatsApp privacy and what data it collects on its users.

 Here is all the data that will now be shared when communicating with any of the 50 million business accounts on the platform:

 - Transaction data

 Presumably, most of this information will be used for better ad targeting.
 By parsing your transaction data and your location, Facebook can optimize advertisements for your interests.
 We’ve already seen this happen between Facebook and Instagram.

 Now, with WhatsApp, the company should have even more granular data on one-to-one communication between you and a business.
 As an end-user, you should expect to see better advertisements across Facebook’s social platforms.
 The shared data will also allow a business to send you payment confirmations and transaction data over the messaging platform.

 These data-sharing policies only apply to businesses that opt to use Facebook’s business hosting solutions.
 The company claims that conversations with such businesses will be clearly marked out with a label.